 The Quarter Café

 The Quarter opened in December 2016, and is based in the city centre’s ‘Cultural Quarter’ in Hanley town.
 This emerging area has several independent café bars and restaurants.
-The Quarter is a family run business, and has also become a vnue for live entertainment.
+The Quarter is a family run business, and has also become a venue for live entertainment.
 It is described as a café-bar where customers can ‘eat, drink, and listen’.

 POTBANK Café, Old Spode Works

 Something special is happening at the Old Spode Works in the town of Stoke.
-It’s 19th century buildings these days are home to the Spode Heritage Trust, a 26-bedroom hotel (due to open in Spring 2018), art studios, and the all-new Potbank Café.
+It’s 19th century buildings these days are home to the Spode Heritage Trust, a 26-bedroom hotel (due to open in Summer 2018), art studios, and the all-new Potbank Café.
 Housed within one of the many renovated buildings, it has a glowing log burner in winter months, and an outside seating area ready for sunnier days…along with an ever-expanding menu.

 Blue Willow Tea Room, Spode Heritage Centre